cohesity/SecureX/README.md

 - [Helios Ransomware Alerts to Threat Response Only](./docs/workflows/HeliosRansomwareAlertsToThreatResponse.md)
 - [Ignore Anomaly on Cohesity Helios](./docs/workflows/IgnoreAnomalyOnCohesity.md)
 - [Cohesity Restore Anomalous Object](./docs/workflows/CohesityRestoreAnomalousObject.md)

+If you want to get the Helios Ransomware Alerts to Threat Response and ServiceNow, refer this workflow.

 - [Helios Ransomware Alerts to Threat Response and ServiceNow](./docs/workflows/HeliosRansomwareAlertsToThreatResponseAndServiceNow.md)